neomake/neomake/README.md

 **This plugin also works in ordinary vim, but without the asynchronous benefits.**

+This is alpha quality software.
+The APIs haven't totally levelled out yet, and things may break and change often until they do.
+That said, I'm using it daily (but also hacking on it as it breaks).
+Feel free to let me know what works / doesn't work for you!

 ## How to use (basic)

 Just set your `makeprg` and `errorformat` as normal, and run: